emilypx/appfair.github.io/index.md

 ### How large are App Fair apps?

 Since they use the built-in native frameworks included with the host OS, App Fair apps are generally smaller than those built with cross-platform technologies that need to embed large components.
 An App Fair app's download size can be under 1 megabyte.
-There is a 100 megabyte limit to the size of app that will be deployed in the `Integrate-Release` phase.
+There is a 100 megabyte limit to the size of app that will be deployed in the `integrate-release` phases.

+### Will App Fair apps auto-update

+There is currently no auto-updating feature in the App Fair.
+App updates must be installed manually and individually from the **App Fair.app** catalog browser application.

+### Can I change the permissions in Sandbox.entitlements for an update?

+No.
+When installing an app, users are presented with the list of entitlements that the app will request, such as file or network permissions, or access to hardware devices.
+These permissions are considered fundamental to the trust relationship between the app's user and the app's developer.

+Since changing the permissions the app is granted alters the terms of this trust relationship, the App Fair will not update an app whose `Sandbox.entitlements` have changes from the time the app was installed.
+Users will need to first manually un-install the app in order to then manually install the updated version of the app in order to get the app with the new entitlements.

 ### Can I distribute an Electron-style JavaScript app?